joshphillipssr/Traefik-Deployment/README.md

 - script references
 - systemd units (optional)

 This keeps secrets **out of your repository** and out of the command history.
+All Traefik scripts automatically source this file, ensuring no secrets are stored in `/opt` or inside repositories.

 ---